-Figure 5 illustrates the execution of a continual multiorigin communication using an actor event diagram. $sender_1$ through $sender_n$ now send multiple messages over time, reporting local updates.
-Also, the clock actor periodically immediately updated3, and interval specifies the intervals at which the coordinator would be notified by the clock.
+Figure 4 illustrates the execution of a continual multiorigin communication using an actor event diagram. $sender_1$ through $sender_n$ now send multiple messages over time, reporting local updates.
+Also, the clock actor periodically (i.e., after every interval period of time) notifies the coordinator of the passage of an interval, at which time the coordinator computes a new aggregate.

-A continual communication is initiated by the requester by calling the function continualCommSetup (coordClassconstit,updateCond,interval), where coordClass is the desired behavior of the coordinator, constit is the list of prospective senders, updateCond specifies the condition in which the requester should be
+А continual communication is initiated by the requester by calling the function continualCommSetup(coordClass, constit, updateCond, interval), where coordClass is the desired behavior of the coordinator, constit is the list of prospective senders, updateCond specifies the condition in which the requester should be immediately updated,3 and interval specifies the intervals at which the coordinator would be notified by the clock.